Owosso, Michigan

 11:11pm.......11-11-11

-One of the worst tornadoes occurred at 11:11 pm on 11-11-11.
-It entered the southwest side of the City of Owosso, Michigan and moved northeast.
+The tornado entered the city of Owosso on the southwest side and moved northeast.
 A young couple died when the their house on Chipman St. tipped over.

 Below is the bed in which Mr. & Mrs. Harry Corwin died when the roof collapsed.